gabrielle95/DeadMansDrawClient/README.md

 # Competition flow
 1. Teams register themselves to the organizers
 2. Organizers enter team with a generated passwordhash
-   1. Organizers send Player id and passwordhash to the Team -  e.g `{id: '636438380ee778617e6e5be8', password: 'playerpass'}`
+   1. Organizers send Player id and passwordhash to the Team
+      e.g `{id: '636438380ee778617e6e5be8', password: 'playerpass'}`
 3. Players implement test client using the specification and the example clients
    1. Organizers publish example clients to a public repo beforehands
    2. Players test themselves on practice Matches and develop a good strategy
 4. Organizers announce Practice Tournaments, where Players are challenged to compete.
 Organizers create appropriate Matches between the Players - e.g. around at the end of each day 3pm-4pm
    1. Teams are expectd to keep their solution up and running during the tournament and react to ongoing matches with their involvement with the logic below
       Teams host their solution either on any internet enabled local machine - e.g. dev laptop or may choose to publish their client in the cloud
-      2. This is an awesome opportunity to test Kyma, or any hyperscaler
+      _NOTE: This is an awesome opportunity to test Kyma, or any hyperscaler_
    2. Once all Matches are finished, Organizers announce ranking and winners
    3. Teams are expected to react on matches within a short amount of time (e.g. 30 seconds - tbd) time otherwise a central watchdog may terminate the match forcefully and announce the other team as winner.